Reviewed by Clare Waismann, RAS / SUDCC

-With the advent of new medical technology, such as fine scanning of the brain through MRI, researchers have been able to discover the science behind opiate dependence and the particular mechanisms that lead to dependency.
-They have found that dependency actually has a biological cause, and it is a treatable, predictable phenomenon of brain physiology that determines how you become dependent or struggle with overcoming it.
+With the advent of new medical technology, such as fine scanning of the brain through MRI, researchers have discovered the science behind opiate dependence and the particular mechanisms that lead to dependency.
+They have found that dependency actually has a biological cause.
+It is a treatable, predictable phenomenon of brain physiology that determines how you become dependent or struggle with overcoming it.
 In many ways, dependency has a great deal to do with body chemistry, although there certainly is a psychological component.
 However, this component is often not as great as people think.

 Anatomy and Physiology of the Brain

-A number of brain cells, properly called neurons, make up the brain.
-They look like a circle with many tentacles protruding from it.
+Several brain cells, properly called neurons, make up the brain.
+They look like a circle with many tentacles protruding from them.
 The tentacle that is longer than the others is the axon.
-At the end of the axon is a group of deposits that hold brain chemicals, or neurotransmitters.
+At the end of the axon is a group of deposits that hold brain chemicals or neurotransmitters.

 How Drugs Affect the Brain

 Medications act on the brain by influencing neurotransmitters.
 In some drugs, such as marijuana, the drug itself pretends to be a neurotransmitter and causes a pleasurable excitation of the neurons.
 Some medications keep the neurotransmitter in the gap longer or increase the amount of the neurotransmitter released.
 This causes a surge of excitement in the neurons, and they feel very good, very quickly.